felixge/node-style-guide/Readme.md

 }
 ```

-## Function length
+## Write small functions

 Keep your functions short.
 A good function fits on a slide that the people in
 the last row of a big room can comfortably read.
 So don't count on them having
-perfect vision and limit yourself to ~10 lines of code per function.
+perfect vision and limit yourself to ~15 lines of code per function.

-## Return statements
+## Return early from functions

 To avoid deep nesting of if-statements, always return a functions value as early
 as possible.